HajerAlbalawi/hajer-albalawi-portfolio/PORTFOLIO.md

 - **Programming for Data Science Nanodegree Certificate**
   _Issued by: Udacity_
   _Date Earned: December 31, 2022_
-  _Description: Completion of Udacity’s Programming for Data Science Nanodegree, covering Python, SQL, and command line skills for data science applications.
+  _Description: Completion of Udacity Programming for Data Science Nanodegree, covering Python, SQL, and command line skills for data science applications.
 Includes a capstone project using version control and GitHub._

 ---